Iceland city view

 How to Prepare for an Epic Road Trip in Iceland

-If it were not for the hundreds of photos that I took, the crystals I collected, and the road map I kept, I would seriously begin to wonder if those two and half magical weeks spent on a road trip in Iceland were a dream.
-As I sit here reminiscing and thinking about how to put into words the feeling of it all, sensory memories are flooding back to me ever so vividly.
-I am reminded that yes, it was real.
+If not for the hundreds of photos I took, the crystals I collected, and the road map I kept, I would seriously begin to wonder if those two and half magical weeks spent on a trip to Iceland were a dream.
+As I sit here reminiscing and thinking about how to put the feeling of it all into words, sensory memories are flooding back to me ever so vividly.
+I am reminded that, yes, it was real.

-At the start of 2016, I made the decision to take a big international trip.
-My bank account could take the hit, I had that let’s-make-moves feeling familiar to so many of us, and wanted to just get away and escape the hustle and bustle.
-I started going through the rolodex of countries and cities I’ve always wanted to visit and honestly can’t say why I paused when Iceland came up.
-I knew nothing about the country other than the photos, films, and shows I’ve seen that have been shot there all looked visually stunning.
-Mother Nature on full display.
+At the start of 2016, I decided to take a big international trip.
+My bank account could take the hit; I had that let’s-make-moves feeling familiar to so many of us and I wanted just to get away and escape the hustle and bustle.
+I started going through the Rolodex of countries and cities I’ve always wanted to visit, and honestly, I can’t say why I paused when Iceland came up.
+I knew nothing about the country other than the photos, films, and shows I’ve seen that have been shot there, which all looked visually stunning.
+Mother Nature is on full display.
 I was into it.

 Immediately, I began to do basic research and quickly learned that the best way to see Iceland is by car.
 I kept coming across phrases like “the ultimate road trip of your life,” and “you’ll want to stop every five minutes,” which are pretty bold statements that make you take pause.
 It did not take long for me to come to my decision—I was going to do this road trip, known as The Ring Road because it’s literally circles the entire island.
 That was settled.

-I just needed a travel buddy since I knew I wouldn’t want to make a road trip in Iceland on my own.
-One person to share the experience with.
-In my mind I only ever really considered my cousin Andrew, and thank the goddesses he said yes.
-I wanted to do this trip with someone that intellectually and spiritually nourishes me and can get down with nature!
-I think it only took one text from me and he was in.
+I just needed a travel buddy since I knew I wouldn’t want to make a road trip to Iceland alone—one person to share the experience with.
+In my mind, I only ever considered my cousin Andrew, and thank the goddesses, he said yes.
+I wanted to do this trip with someone who intellectually and spiritually nourishes me and can get down with nature!
+It only took one text from me, and he was in.

-Andrew and I at Gullfoss Waterfall, which was the first major waterfall we saw on Day 1 of the road trip.
-There was a perfect rainbow that extended from one end of the waterfall to the other.
+Gullfoss Waterfall was the first major waterfall we saw on Day 1 of the road trip.
+A perfect rainbow extended from one end of the waterfall to the other.
 Mesmerizing!

 Planning a Trip to Iceland